vladislavkovalskyi/wonda/README.md

 ## > why

-`wonda` empowers you to build powerful bots using simple tools while not sacrifing performance and extensibility.
-It has all batteries included: [text formatting], [file uploading], [blueprints], [middleware] and [FSM] are available to use right away.
+Wonda empowers you to build powerful bots using simple extensible tools while not sacrifing any performance.
+It has all batteries included: [text formatting], [file uploading], [blueprints], [middleware] and [FSM] are all built-in.

 ## > install

-To install a default version, use
+To install stable version, use

 ```shell script
 pip install -U wonda
 ```

-If you decided to go beta, use the same command with `--pre` option or update from dev branch .zip [archive](https://github.com/wondergram-org/wonda/archive/refs/heads/dev.zip).
+If you decide to go beta, use the same command with `--pre` option or update from dev branch .zip [archive](https://github.com/wondergram-org/wonda/archive/refs/heads/dev.zip).

-You can make `wonda` perform even better by installing power-ups.
-They are optional, but highly recommended.
-Install them using
+You can make Wonda perform even better by installing power-ups.
+They're optional, but highly recommended.

 ```shell script
 pip install --force wonda[power-ups]